Esri/distance-direction-addin-dotnet/README.md

 # distance-direction-addin-dotnet

 The add-in provides the ability to create geodesic features such as lines, circles, ellipses and range rings.
+Features can be exported to a file geodatabase, shapefile, or KML.

 ![Image of Geodesy and Range Addin](GeodesyAndRange.png)

 ## Features

 * Creates geodesy lines, circles, ellipses and range rings.
-* Inputs can be entered manually or via a known coordinate
+* Inputs can be entered manually or via a known coordinate.
+* Features can be exported to a file geodatabase, shapefile, or KML.
 * Addin for ArcMap 10.3.1

 ## Sections